undecV/Links/readme.md

 # Links

-A single-file, self-hosted link tree for easy and lightweight management of links.
+An ultra-lightweight, self-hosted landing page for your links.

 ## Glance